 FSSC 22000 is a globally accepted, GFSI-benchmarked food safety certification scheme for food and food packaging manufacturers, based on ISO 22000, technical standards for prerequisite programs (PRPs), and additional FSSC requirements.

-Food manufacturers, ingredient suppliers, food packaging producers, catering, storage, and transport companies supplying to international retailers or seeking top-tier food safety certification.
+Food manufacturers, ingredient suppliers, food packaging producers, catering businesses, storage facilities, and transport companies supplying to international retailers or seeking advanced food safety certification commonly require FSSC 22000 certification.

 The current version is FSSC 22000 Version 6, released in April 2023 and mandatory for all audits since April 1, 2024.

-Usually 6 to 18 months, depending on company size and current system readiness.
-Stage 1 audit follows documentation completion, with Stage 2 typically 3–6 months later.
+FSSC 22000 certification usually takes between 6 to 18 months, depending on company size and current system readiness.
+Stage 1 audit follows documentation completion, while Stage 2 is typically conducted 3–6 months later.

 Initial certification involves Stage 1 and Stage 2 audits.
-After certification: one surveillance audit every year and a full recertification audit every 3 years.
+After certification, one surveillance audit is conducted every year and a full recertification audit takes place every three years.

 Yes, absolutely.
 The scheme is fully scalable, and thousands of small and medium-sized food businesses worldwide are successfully FSSC 22000 certified.

-Over 30,000 sites in 190+ countries, including Nestlé, Unilever, Coca-Cola, Danone, PepsiCo, Mondelēz, Kraft Heinz, and most private-label suppliers to global retailers.
+More than 30,000 sites in over 190 countries are FSSC 22000 certified, including companies such as Nestlé, Unilever, Coca-Cola, Danone, PepsiCo, Mondelēz, Kraft Heinz, and many global private-label suppliers.